brombres/Rogo/README.md

 ------------------|-----------------------------------------
 `Build.rogue`     | The standard build file.
 Often the only file when there are no special build needs.
 `BuildCore.rogue` | For any projects that need to define a build system while allowing developers to add on their own project-level build commands, it is recommended that the project maintainer place their build commands in `BuildCore.rogue` and leave `Build.rogue` available for developers to customize.
-`BuildLocal.rogue`| Intended for developers to add on their own individual build commands that won't be committed to the repo.
-It is recommended that `BuildLocal.rogue` be added to `.gitignore`.
+`BuildLocal.rogue`| Intended for developers to add on their own individual build commands that won't be committed to the repo. `BuildLocal.rogue` be added to `.gitignore`.

 Whenever `rogo` is run it checks to see if any of the three build files have been modified relative to the build executable that's placed in hidden folder `.rogo/`.
 If so then a `roguec` recompile is invoked and then the build executable is launched.